zipvault/AUM/README TO DO List.md

-# AUM ToDo
+# S.U.P ToDo
-Automated Update Machine
+ServerSide Update Pusher

 //Automated Update Machine Script to Update Local Directoriesfrom ftp to serverside
 //I am using this to update webservers from ftp server, but i need to finish.